+Why?
 Because non-taxed stipends are not considered wages by the IRS, your broker may not count the stipend as income.
 If your taxable hourly rate is too low, it may decrease the amount of your loan.

 Travel nurses are paid very differently than staff nurses.
 That’s because they travel for work and receive non-taxed stipends to help with housing and living expenses while they are away from work on assignment.

 Why do travel nurses receive non-taxed stipends?
 Because they are duplicating expenses.
-This means that they are maintaining a tax-home residence while maintaining a temporary residence where they are working a travel nursing assignment.
+This means that they are maintaining a tax-home residence while maintaining a temporary residence where they are working on a travel nursing assignment.

-If you are a travel nurse and are receiving non-taxed stipends, you must maintain a tax-home.
 There are three requirements to establish and maintain a tax-home.
 Travel nurses must meet two out of three of the requirements to be eligible to receive non-taxed stipends.
 If you do not meet at least two of these requirements, you should not be receiving or accepting non-taxed stipends.